Address, Email and Name Changes

 8. Q: What is the breakdown of required CPE hours in various subjects?

-A: 1) Licensees who prepare, work with financial reporting clients and/or sign financial reports must complete 24 CPE credits in accounting and/or auditing per reporting period.
-24 CPE credit hours in taxation are required of licensees who prepare, work with tax clients, and/or sign tax returns must complete 24 CPE credits in taxation per reporting period.
+A: 1) Licensees who prepare financial statements, work with financial reporting clients and/or sign financial reports must complete at least 24 CPE credits in accounting and/or auditing per reporting period; and at least 24 CPE credits in taxation are required of licensees who prepare taxes, work on tax engagements, and/or sign tax returns.

-2) Three credits in Board-approved professional standards and responsibilities (PSR) are required of all licensees.
-The PSR requirement may be fulfilled by taking courses in the following three subject areas: (1) accountancy laws and rules, (2) professional accounting ethics, and (3) ethical philosophy.
+2) Three credits in Board approved professional standards and responsibilities (PSR) are required of all licensees renewing a permit.
+The PSR requirement may be fulfilled by taking courses in the following subject areas: (a) accountancy laws and rules, (b) professional accounting ethics and (c) ethical philosophy.

-3) Finally, all permit holders must complete a minimum of 20 CPE credits per calendar year to be in compliance with Board rule 4701-15-02(A).
+3) Finally, all permit holders must complete a minimum of 20 CPE credits per calendar year to comply with Board rule 4701-15-02(A).

-9. Q: How do I ask for an extension of time to make up a CPE deficiency?
+9. Q: How do I request an extension of time to make up a CPE deficiency?

-A: A written request for an extension of time beyond the December 31stdeadline must be made in writing to the Executive Director.
-Requests are normally granted for health reasons or similar adverse circumstances.
+A: A written request for an extension of time beyond the December 31st reporting deadline must be made in writing to the Executive Director.
+Requests are granted for documented health reasons or military deployment.

 Continuing Education – Sponsors